toplap-cat/iclc-memories-2023/niklas-reppel-paper-chair-two.md

 Ultimately, we ported all of them to Latex (**pandoc is your friend here!**) and did some Latex doctoring for the final layout.
-Especially for the papers, the markdown and doc versions didn't match as nicely as we hoped, so we saved them as docx, pandoc'd them to latex, and did some fine-tuning there.
+Especially for the papers, the markdown and doc versions didn't match as nicely as we hoped, so we save the doc versions as docx, pandoc'd them to latex, and did some fine-tuning there.
+It's not as much work as it sounds (we managed to have everything published by the start of the conference) but a solid knowledge of latex sure helps.

 *You might save yourself some of the work by aligning all templates in advance.*

-Keep in mind that the live coding community has a *strong focus on FLOSS software*, so if you only provide one type of template, make sure everyone has the means to edit them.
+Keep in mind that the live coding community has a *trong focus on FLOSS software*, so if you only provide one type of template, make sure everyone has the means to edit them.
 Not everyone in this community uses/has access to Word or other commercial products.